-Individual with a Disability:

-WIOA Sec.
-3(25); DOL ETA PIRL:

-- An individual with a disability as defined in section 3 of the Americans with Disabilities Act of 1990 (42.
+Individual with a Disability: Category 7 An individual with a disability as defined in section 3 of the Americans with Disabilities Act of 1990 (42.
 U.S.C.
-12102) means, with respect to an individual - A physical or mental impairment that substantially limits one or more majorlife activities of such individual, - o A record of such an impairment, or - Being regarded as having such an impairment.

-Category 7

-Major life activities include but are limited to caring for oneself, performing manualtasks, seeing, hearing, eating, sleeping, walking, standing, lifting, bending, speaking, breathing, learning, reading, concentrating, thinking, communicating, and working.
-Major life activities also includes the operation of a major bodily function, including but not limited to functions of the immune system, normal cell growth, digestive, bowel, bladder, neurological, brain, respiratory, circulatory, endocrine, and reproductive functions.
+12102) means, with respect to an individual - A physical or mental impairment that substantially limits one or more major life activities of such individual, A record of such an impairment, or Being regarded as having such an impairment.
+Major life activities include but are limited to caring for oneself, performing manual tasks, seeing, hearing, eating, sleeping, walking, standing, lifting, bending, speaking,breathing, learning, reading, concentrating, thinking, communicating, and working.
+Major life activities also include the operation of a major bodily function, including but not limited to functions of the immune system, normal cell growth, digestive, bowel, bladder, neurological, brain, respiratory, circulatory, endocrine, and reproductive functions.
 Being regarded as having such an impairment means the individual establishes that he or she has been subjected to an action prohibited under this chapter because of an actual or perceived physical or mental impairment whether or not the impairment limits or is perceived to limit a major life activity.

-Youth Who Needs Additional Assistance to enter or complete an educational program or to secure or hold employment.
-WorkForce Central defines youth who need additional assistance as youth who meet one or more ofthe following criteria:

-- May be involved with drug and/or alcohol (personally or live with family members with this issue). - Reside in a household with abuse issues. - Is a victim of domestic violence or sexual child abuse. - Is gang affiliated. - Is in a grade level one or more below what is appropriate for the youth's age. - Has significant geographical barriers to accessing youth development services. - Is a member of a migrant family. - Is experiencing mental health challenges and/or experienced trauma. - Is a victim of trafficking.

-5% Limitation on ISY Who Need Additional Assistance: Per WIOA Section 129(a)(3)(B), in any single program year, no more than 5% of a local area's total ISY participants can be those who require additional assistance to complete an educational program or to secure or hold employment.
+Category 8 has been subjected to an action prohibited under this chapter because of an actual or perceived physical or mental impairment whether or not the impairment limits or is perceived to limit a major life single program year, no more than 5% of a local area's total ISY participants can be those who require additional assistance to complete an educational program or to secure or hold employment.

-Category 8